Delta09/R3/README.md

 # R3
-This is a game project i worked on for my friend's Senior Gallery show.
+This is a game project I worked on for my friend's Senior Gallery show.